Year of the Dog serial novel

 “Think about when you first bought this house.”

 One of two times in her life when she had defied her mother.
-At the advice of Uncle Richard, using the inheritance she got from her Grandmother for a down payment on a home rather than paying off student loans.
+At the advice of Uncle Herbie, using the inheritance she got from her Grandmother for a down payment on a home rather than paying off student loans.
 Moving out of Mom’s house.

 Mom had been more upset about her moving than the way she spent the money.